contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/07_manage/02_remote-agent.md

 ## Configure the Agent

-As explained before, APISpark Agent uses the modules that you have enabled in your APISpark Console.
+As explained before, APISpark agent uses the modules that you have enabled in your APISpark Console.

-The Agent retrieves its settings from APISpark and you need to configure the Agent first to communicate with your *Connector* cell.
+The agent retrieves its settings from APISpark and you need to configure the agent first to communicate with your Connector cell.

-The Remote Agent is configured from a properties file which is included in the downloaded file.
+The Standalone agent is configured from a properties file which is included in the downloaded file.
 This file looks like this:

 ```ini
 agent.login=67b60a5d-c2b8-43a3-97b8-084d6ce60e10